Infisical/secrets-action/README.md

 - Configure a machine identity to have an auth method of "Universal Auth".
 - Get the machine identity's `client_id` and `client_secret` and store them as Github secrets (recommended) or environment variables.
 - Set the `client-id` and `client-secret` input parameters.

+### AWS Auth

+- Configure a machine identity to use the "AWS Auth" method.
+Set the allowed principal ARNs and account IDs as needed for your setup.
+Refer to the setup guide [here](https://infisical.com/docs/documentation/platform/identities/aws-auth).
+- Get the machine identity's ID.
+- Set `method` to aws and configure the `identity-id` input parameter.
+- Ensure your workflow has AWS credentials available via environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and optionally `AWS_SESSION_TOKEN`).
+- This method works seamlessly with GitHub's [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials) action.

 ## Usage